 - Desire to upgrade to the latest, safest types of electrical breakers that are now required by code in many areas of new homes

 There are cases where an existing main electrical service panel does not need to be replaced, but an electrical subpanel, aka. a satellite circuit breaker panel, may be added to the system to power a specific area of the home for convenience, space, or efficiency reasons.
-Your trusted electrician (Save Home Heat Company in Boulder, we hope!) can tell you if or when it makes sense to consider adding a subpanel to your home’s electrical system.
+Your trusted electrician (Save Home Heat Company in the Boulder-Denver metro area, we hope!) can tell you if or when it makes sense to consider adding a subpanel to your home’s electrical system.

 What About Circuit Breakers?